EliDan398/SQL-E-Commerce-Sales-Project/README.md

 The SQL E-Commerce Sales Project is designed as an example to perfrom exploritory analysis on a large database.
 The data was loaded into a SQL database, inspected for errors, cleaned and transformed, and then analysed.

-SQL techniques used: Selects, Deletes, Condititions, CTE's, Orders, Groups, Joins, Creates, Cases, Arithmetic
+SQL Techniques Used: Selects, Deletes, Condititions, CTE's, Orders, Groups, Joins, Creates, Cases, Arithmetic

 Requirements to run:
 Dataset: [E-Commerce (Target) Sales Dataset](https://www.kaggle.com/datasets/devarajv88/target-dataset?select=sellers)